Jeunese/jeunese.github.io/docs/ux-writing.md

 ### Error messages

-Error messahes appear when a problem occurs, for example, when an incorrect instruction has been given; the best error messages explicitly describe what is wrong and how to fix it, resulting in the user resolving the issue by themselves.
+Error messages appear when a problem occurs, for example, when an incorrect instruction has been given; the best error messages explicitly describe what is wrong and how to fix it, resulting in the user resolving the issue by themselves.
 An error message can provide more than one action for the user.

 A good error message has three parts: